Oppenheimer1/javascript_algorithms/dna_pair.md

 # DNA PAIR CHECKER
 #### This function takes as it's input a DNA strand that is missing it's paired element.
-The function Takes each character, get its pair, and returns the result as a 2d array.
+The function takes each character, get its pair, and returns the result as a 2d array.
 ```
 function pairElement(str){
     var newArr = [];